Noctis/kickstart/UPGRADING.md

 $this->getFlashMessage('message')
 ```

-#### 10.6 `getBaseHref()` Method
+#### 8.6 `getBaseHref()` Method

 The `getBaseHref()` method needs to be replaced with calls to the `createFromRequest()` method of
 `Noctis\KickStart\Http\Factory\BaseHrefFactoryInterface`.
 The new method accepts one argument - an instance of
 `Psr\Http\Message\ServerRequestInterface`, which is available in every action's `process()` method.

-### 11. Migrating HTTP Middlewares/Guards
+### 9. Migrating HTTP Middlewares/Guards

-Compared to actions, middlewares/guards have seen less change in Kickstart 3.0.0, so migration will be simpler.
+Compared to actions, middlewares/guards have seen fewer changes in Kickstart 3.0.0, so migration will be simpler.

 One major thing is that the `Noctis\KickStart\Http\Middleware\AbstractMiddleware` abstract class has been removed, so
 you will need to make two things: